 Since the set of content objectives described in chapter two would constitute too many items for a single test given to all students, the design of NAEP allows for matrix sampling.
 This means that there are multiple forms of the test.
 Items are distributed so that students taking part in the assessment do not all receive the same items.
 In NAEP mathematics, students take two 25-minute blocks (sets of items).
 Matrix sampling greatly increases the capacity to obtain information across a much broader range of the objectives than would otherwise be possible.
-Not only items, but also schools and students, are sam-

-Mathematics Assessment for more details about how the representative samples of schools and students are chosen.
+Not only items, but also schools and students, are sampled.
+See the Assessment and Item Specifications for the NAEP Mathematics Assessment for more details about how the representative samples of schools and students are chosen.